Menu

 Documents may be served outside Saskatchewan, without the necessity of a court order, in the same circumstances in which it would be allowed in the Court of King's Bench.
 More information may be obtained from the court staff.

 You may be unable to serve documents.
 This could happen if you do not know where the person you want to serve lives and cannot locate them.
-It could also happen when you know where the person lives but you still have not been successful in serving them, perhaps because they are avoiding service.
+It could also happen when you know where the person lives but you still have not been successful in serving them.
+This may be due to the other party avoiding service.

 You need to prepare a statement for the court outlining why you cannot serve the person.
-This should include all the steps you have taken to locate and serve the person and the costs to you so far in taking these steps.
-It should also include a proposed alternative way you think would work to serve the person such as...
+This should include all the steps you have taken to locate and serve the person as well as the costs to you so far in taking these steps.
+It should also include a proposed alternative way you think would work to serve the person, such as:

 • serving a family member or someone else with whom you believe the party is in regular contact